 Cooper’s colors: A simple system for situational awareness

-While walking through an area you will loosely keep track of anyone behind you.
-When choosing a seat in a restaurant, you will position yourself to see the entrance or to minimize the number of people who might be behind you.
+While walking through an area, loosely keep track of anyone behind you.
+When choosing a seat in a restaurant, position yourself to see the entrance or to minimize the number of people who might be behind you.

 In condition orange, you have identified something of interest that may or may not prove to be a threat.
 Until you determine the true nature of whatever has piqued your interest, your “radar” is narrowed to concentrate on the possible threat and will remain so focused until you are satisfied no threat exists.